capedigital/midjourney-web-generator/prompt-bridge-extension/README.md

 - Look at extension console (chrome://extensions → Details → Inspect)

 **Prompts not submitting:**
-- Make sure you're logged in to Midjourney.com
+- Make sure you're logged in to the target site (Midjourney/Ideogram)
-- Check the content script console on Midjourney tab
+- Check the content script console on the site's tab
-- Verify selectors in content.js match Midjourney's UI
+- Verify selectors in content.js match the site's UI

 **"Extension not found" in web app:**
 - Extension must be connected to bridge